Testing Causality in Scientific Modelling Software: Causal Testing Framework

 \subsection{Causal Specification}

 In the CTF, our primary aim is to test scientific models in terms of the effects of interventions.
 Given the diverse range of possible scenarios that a typical scientific model can simulate, we further focus on testing individual modelling scenarios.
 We define a modelling scenario as a series of constraints placed over a subset of the SUT's (see \Cref{def:system-under-test}) input variables that characterise the scenario of interest.
-Therefore, in the causal testing framework, the set of programs, $P$, are programs that implement modelling scenarios $\mathcal{M}$ (\Cref{def:modelling-scenario}), denoted $\mathcal{P_{M}}$.
+Therefore, in the causal testing framework, the set of programs are programs that implement modelling scenarios $\mathcal{M}$ (\Cref{def:modelling-scenario}).

-\begin{definition} A \emph{modelling scenario} $\mathcal{M}$ is a pair $(X, C)$ where $X$ is a non-strict subset of the model's input variables and $C$ is a set of constraints over valuations of $X$, which may be empty. \end{definition}
+\begin{definition} A \emph{modelling scenario} $\mathcal{M}$ is a pair $(X, C)$ where $X$ is a non-strict subset of the model's input variables and $C$ is a set of constraints over realisations of $X$, which may be empty. \end{definition}

 The expected behaviour of scientific modelling software in a given scenario depends on a series of underlying modelling assumptions.
 It is therefore essential that such modelling assumptions are made transparent and readily available, particularly for the purposes of testing.
 Indeed, past investigations into modelling failures have highlighted the importance of transparency and accountability \cite{oldfield2021analytical}.
 In the same vein, causal testing requires an explicit record of causal assumptions to enable the transparent and reproducible application of graphical CI techniques.
 To this end, we use a causal DAG that captures causality amongst a subset of the SUT's input and outputs.
 Therefore, we define a \textit{causal specification} (\Cref{def:causal-specification}) as a pair comprising a modelling scenario ($\mathcal{M}$) and a causal DAG ($\mathcal{G}$).